- About WCA

 “ACA is committed to addressing misinformation that may cause confusion.
 While spinal adjustments are effective for a number of conditions, there is no quality evidence to support that they can improve immunity to COVID-19.
 Read their full statement here."

 Is my WCA Continuing Education Course cancelled?

-The Governor has issued an order prohibiting gatherings of 10 or more; therefore we have had to postpone our recent CE classes.
 WCA is reviewing each course on a case-by-case basis weekly.
-We’ll work to re-schedule when we can, based on guidance from the Governor.
+We’ll work to re-schedule when we can, based on the most current public health guidance.
 WCA Continuing Education Updates

 WORLD FEDERATION OF CHIROPRACTIC RESOURCES